Depression and anxiety after stroke

 · feeling like other people don’t understand

-· wanting to be left alone
+· getting irritated by others, and wanting to be left alone

-· feeling empty and lonely
+· feeling empty or lonely

 Getting help and ways to treat depression and anxiety

-It also helps to speak to someone you trust – a friend, whanau member or elder.
+The most important thing is to talk to someone.
+It helps to speak to someone you trust – a friend, whānau member or elder.

 Visit your family doctor or primary care nurse.
 They can talk to you about what you are going through and how to manage it – with talking therapy (counselling) or medication – or a combination of both.